graphile/graphile-engine/packages/lds/README.md

 # @graphile/lds

 Logical decoding server for PostGraphile.
+(Can also act as a library with no server.)

 Connects to a database and streams logical decoding events to interested parties.

+**NOTICE**: If you're just getting started, [refer to `@graphile/subscriptions-lds` instead](https://www.npmjs.com/package/@graphile/subscriptions-lds)

 ## Requirements